Catalytic Polymer Re/Upcycling

-Polymers are ubiquitous materials produced at a large scale.
-The non-degradable polymer waste with low recycling rate poses severe environmental threats.
-We investigate catalytic reactions converting polymer back into the monomers or other petroleum-based chemicals, to achieve a circular economy.
-We specifically tackle challenges rising from the unique properties of the polymer feedstocks.
-Two sub-themes are: 1) tailoring the bifunctionality of transition-metal-carbide surfaces for impurity-compatiable hydrocracking; 2) understanding polymer behaviors to decipher and facilitate upcycling kinteics.
+Plastics are ubiquitous materials produced at a large scale.
+Plastics are mostly single-use with low recycling rate and degradability, posing an inefficient linear petroleum-to-waste carbon flow, and severe environmental threats.
+We study the catalysis of converting plastics back into the monomers to achieve a circular economy.
+We have two projects under this umbrella: 1) tailoring the metal-acid bifunctionality and site proximity of transition-metal-carbide surfaces for efficient impurity-resistant hydrocracking; 2) leveraging precise polymer synthesis, scattering, and spectroscopy methods to decipher the polymer-catalyst interface.

 Appl.
 Catal.
 B , 2023, 335, 122897